Here’s How You Can Help

 bimst-cowley-1.jpg

 Eli Roth sends a strong message to the public: “These tournaments DEVASTATE the ecosystem and needlessly slaughter endangered wildlife for trophies and bragging rights.
-Everyone please contact the town and the sponsors and ask them not to participate and help them understand why.
+Everyone, please contact the town and the sponsors and ask them not to participate and help them understand why.
 Aren’t there better ways to raise money and educate children than eradicating a species to make your point about protecting them?
 It’s trophy hunting plain and simple and we need to let the sponsors and town know how we feel.
 We have to protect our own wildlife before we can call out other countries.”

 YOU CAN MAKE AN IMPACT IN YOUR OWN COMMUNITY